 The Devil’s Deal

 I was painfully desperate for something, anything to come of the years of schooling that were being wasted by my blacksmithing job in our tiny mountain village.
-Temeneh had enough blacksmiths.
-Five, to be exact.
+I wasn’t even a blacksmith yet.
+I had spent seven years as the only apprentice under the town’s oldest smith.

 Apprenticeships usually lasted three years.

-No, not because they could hurt people.
-Weapons were artistic.
-Broadswords with lovers’ names subtly engraved in the hilt, or enemies’ names at the tip of a shiny and sharp blade.
-A curved sword so lithe that it could cut air.
-Scythes so grand they would make the grim reaper jealous.
+I had no idea where exactly he wanted me to go.
+Surely, if I wasn’t good enough at something the other four blacksmiths in town could lend their expertise.
+I just wanted to do the work of a real blacksmith.
+Real blacksmithing was artistry; broadswords with lovers’ names subtly engraved in the hilt, or enemies’ names at the tip of a shiny and sharp blade, a curved sword so lithe that it could cut air, scythes so grand they would make the grim reaper jealous.

 “Well,” It crossed its arms and tapped a lazy finger on its shoulder.
 I shouldn’t say it.
-The creature evidently looked like a he.
-Other than the fire-tinged skin, he was the size of a soldier, nearly six feet tall with a similar build.
-I would have expected a standard broadsword held at his side, but there was no weapon in sight.
-When I had asked him about it, he had said he didn’t need one.
+The creature was human-shaped but did not appear to be human at all.
+Aside from its broiling, fire-tinged skin, it was the size of a soldier, nearly six feet tall with a similar build.
+I would have expected a standard broadsword held at its side, but there was no weapon in sight.
+When I had asked about its weapon, the creature said it had no need for one.
 I couldn’t help but let a small scoff escape.
-Everyone who looked like him had a giant head.
-I didn’t bother to get up.
-Soldiers in the army’s ranks had inspired more fear in me.
-Besides, what was the worst he could do, kill me?
+I decided then that the thing in front of me was a man.
+I didn’t bother to stand in his presence.

 Hell is in Temeneh anyway.